 Hobart is the capital of the island state of Tasmania and Australia’s southern-most city.

 Breathe-in some of the world’s cleanest air.
 See some picturesque scenery.
-Go to award-winning wineries and craft beer breweries.
-Visit zany art galleries and enjoy some of Hobart’s award-winning restaurants in this fabulous city.
+Go to award-winning wineries and craft beer breweries, visit zany art galleries and enjoy some of Hobart’s award-winning restaurants.

 Tasmania is an incredible place to visit – almost like another country!